browserengineering/book/book/scripts.md

 consequence of JavaScript's single-threaded semantics and its task-based, [run-to-completion scheduling][rtc].
-Some APIs like [Web Workers][webworkers] allow limited multithreading, but those threads largely don't have access to the DOM.
+Some APIs like [Web Workers][webworkers] allow limited multithreading, but those threads don't have access to the DOM.
 :::

 [rtc]: https://en.wikipedia.org/wiki/Run_to_completion_scheduling